 (Continued from page 1) been sitting in the middle of the three chairs.
 As I finished, Mr. Fahey, sitting next to the pulpit, rose and started to move backwards so I could walk in front of him to my seat in the middle.
 So without thinking I started to walk around behind him.
 I guess it seemed at the instant impolite to walk in front of him.
 At any rate, with my one blind eye and very poor eyesight in the other, I did not notice that we were on a platform that did not extend all the way back to the rear wall.
 Actually it extended only a couple of steps backward from the pulpit.
 It was a rather BIG two steps up to the platform or three shorter steps.
-Anyway, without seeing the back end of the platform, I stepped into thin AIR - and fell down to the floor - some 16 to 18 inches.
-It all happened so suddenly I It all happened so suddenly I hardly realized what had happened, but both Mr. Rader and Mr. Fahey and other men were there instantly to pick me up.
-I had fallen full weig on my left ankle while twisted inward.
-It was a bad sprain.
-Next morning the doctor came.
+Anyway, without seeing the back end of the platform, I stepped into thin AIR-and fell down to the floor-some 16 to 18 inches.
+It all happened so suddenly I hardly realized what had happened, but both Mr. Rader and Mr. Fahey and other men were there instantly to pick me up.
+I had fallen full weig on my left ankle while twisted in It was a bad sprain Next morning the doctor came.
 I was taken in an ambulance to a hospital which seemed to be about three cities away.
 I was taken on a stretcher.
-The ambulance was COVERED so we could see only out through one of two very small openings- with a big RED cross on each side and the rear of the outside of the ambulance.
+The ambulance was COVERED so we could see only out through one or two very small openings- with a big RED CROSS on each side and the rear of the outside of the ambulance.
 Both Stan and Bob went along, sitting on a side seat, while my stretcher filled the remainder of the interior.
 The attendants lifted me on the stretcher stairs up to the second story of the building and into a room equipped with X-ray apparatus.
-No bones were broken, just a very No bones were broken, just a very severe sprain, but a severe sprain, I found, can be a VERY PAINFUL EXPERIENCE.
+No bones were broken, just a very severe sprain, but a severe sprain, I found, can be a VERY PAINFUL EXPERIENCE.
 I was returned to my hotel suite in the ambulance after the foot was wrapped in bandages.
-Soon a wheelchair and a pair of crutches arrived at my room. a wheelchair and a pair of crutches arrived at my room.
+Soon a wheelchair and a pair of crutches arrived at my room.
 Fortunately for me, since I have been literally imprisoned here for a week - so far - they provided me with what I suppose is the presidential suite.
-It contains one fairly largs.
+It contains one fairly large